 on the day before his entry into the city he triumphed on the Alban Mount.
 Then in his ovation he caused a great amount of booty to be carried before him into the city. together with a representation of captured Syracuse were carried catapults and ballistae and all the other engines of war, and the adornments of a long peace and of royal wealth, a quantity of silverware and bronze ware, other furnishings and costly fabrics, and many notable statues, with which Syracuse had been adorned more highly than most cities of Greece. as a sign of triumph over Carthaginians as well, eight elephants were in the procession.
 And not the least spectacle, in advance of the general and wearing golden wreaths, were Sosis of Syracuse and Moericus6 the Spaniard.

 – Titus Livius, Ab Urbe Condita,XXVI.21

 Octavian Augustus gave a few ovations.
 Suetonius claims that the first took place after the Battle of Philippi, according to the Capitoline fasts and Dion, in 40 BCE, after making peace with Antony.
-A second ovation took place during the November Ids of 36 BCE, after the Sicilian victory.
-In Cicero’s letters, we find information about the third, earlier than the aforementioned ovation, although it is not known whether it actually took place.
+A second ovation took place during the November Ides of 36 BCE, after the Sicilian victory.
+In Cicero’s letters, we find information about the third, earlier than the ovation above, although it is not known whether it took place.

 In total, we know 23 ovations from the times of the Republic and 7 from the times of the Empire.